On Extended Thermodynamics: From Classical to the Relativistic Regime: Balance Laws for Continuous Classical Media

-\end{definition} where $\vec x$ stands for the position vector relative to same origin and $\vec x \times \vec u$ is the operation of the standard cross product of the Euclidean $R^{3}$.} changes within $\phi_{t}(\hat U)$ only when nonzero force acts upon $\phi_{t}(\hat U)$.\\ As it stands, the balance law of linear momentum does not lead to a local conservation law.
-However, under some assumptions regarding the smoothness of the motion $\phi_{t}, t\geq 0$, the Cauchy's stress vector field $\vec t(x, t, n),$ and as long as the balance of linear momentum holds (in the sense that (\ref{BLM}) holds), it can be shown that there exist a unique second rank tensor field\footnote{ For the derivation of this important property see Theorem $2.2$ on page $134$ in ref.\cite{MH}.} $\sigma=\sigma(t,x)$ referred as the Cauchy's stress tensor, so that the components of $\vec t(t, x,n)$ can be written in the form:
+This integral relation expresses linear momentum balance, but as it stands, it does not lead to a local conservation law of linear momentum.
+However, as long as (\ref{BLM}) holds, and under some mild restrictions upon the smoothness of $\phi_{t}, t\geq 0$ and the Cauchy's stress vector field $\vec t(\vec x, t,\vec n)$, it can be shown that there exist a unique second rank tensor field\footnote{ For the derivation of this important property see Theorem $2.2$ on page $134$ in Ref. \refcite{MH}.} $\sigma=\sigma(\vec x, t)$ referred as the Cauchy's stress tensor, so that the components of $\vec t(\vec x, t,\vec n)$ can be written in the form:

-where $\sigma^{ab}(t,x)$ are the components of the Cauchy's stress tensor, $g_{ab}$ the components of the Euclidean metric of $R^{3}$ and as always $n^{a}$ are the components of the outward pointing normal vector field of the ${{\partial \phi_{t}(\hat U)}}$.
-Using this representation of $\vec t(t,\vec x, \vec n)$ in (\ref{BLM}), assuming mass conservation, then via the divergence theorem and the property that (\ref{BLM}) holds for arbitrary ${ \phi_{t}(\hat U)}$, we arrive at the local law\footnote{Similar analysis holds for the balance law of the angular momentum.
+where $\sigma^{ab}(\vec x, t)$ are the components of the Cauchy's stress tensor, $g_{ab}$ are the components of the Euclidean metric of $\mathbb{R}^{3}$ and as always $n^{a}$ stand for the components of the outward pointing normal vector field of the ${{\partial \phi_{t}(\hat U)}}$.
+Using this representation of $\vec t(\vec x,t, \vec n)$ in (\ref{BLM}), and assuming mass conservation, then the divergence theorem yields the local law\footnote{Similar analysis holds for the balance law of the angular momentum.
 Here a local conservation law for angular momentum requires the Cauchy's stress tensor to be symmetric.
-For a derivation of the local angular momentum conservation law see Theorem $2.10$ on page $138$ of ref.\cite{MH}.}:
+For a derivation of the local angular momentum conservation law see Theorem $2.10$ on page $138$ of Ref. \refcite{MH}.}:

-This law in Cartesian coordinates takes the form{\footnote{It is worth stressing that both balance of linear momentum and angular momentum in the last two definitions are using the linear structure of the underlying Euclidean $R^{3}$ and special care is required when they are applied to system of coordinates that are not Cartesian ones.}
+This law in Cartesian coordinates takes the form{\footnote{It is should be mentioned, that both the balance of linear momentum and angular momentum discussed here, use the linear structure of the underlying Euclidean $\mathbb{R}^{3}$ and in particularly the global existence of Cartesian coordinate systems.
+Therefore special care is required when these laws are required to be written down relative to arbitrary coordinates systems.}

-and these equations cannot be solved until we know how $\sigma(t, x)$ depends upon the motion of the medium itself.
+and as derived here, these equations have a formal character.
+They acquire a well defined meaning provided first the dependence of $\sigma(\vec x, t)$ upon the motion of the medium itself is spelled out.
+We will come back to this point further ahead.